 - 1.1.
-Article 5.1 (6) of the Royal Charter and Bye-law 14 (Supervision and Discipline) make provision for the Board to establish, the Professional Conduct Committee (PCC) and by Regulation, processes, and procedures for the purpose of investigating any allegation of misconduct by a member and taking appropriate action.
-Under Regulation 17, the Board established the PCC to investigate, and if necessary, facilitate the discipline, suspension and/or expulsion of any member through an independent and impartial system of disciplinary proceedings. - 1.2.
-The PCC has delegated authority from the Board in accordance with these terms of reference and subject to the direction of and in accordance with the principles laid down by the Board.
-Bye-law 16.3 provides that the Board may at any time and without notice revoke or alter a delegation of authority and this is further set out in Regulation 5 of the Regulations.
-The Board may also add to these delegations. - 1.3.
+The Strategy Committee ("the Committee") is a sub-committee of the Board of Trustees and is responsible for overseeing the development of Ciarb's strategy and ensuring its effective implementation. - 1.2.
+The Committee will provide guidance, oversight, and strategic direction to the CEO to achieve the Ciarb's goals and objectives in line with Ciarb's Charter, mission, vision and values and considering its charitable objectives. - 1.3.
+The Committee has delegated authority from the Board in accordance with these terms of reference.
+Bye-law 16.3 provides that the Board may at any time and without notice revoke or alter a delegation of authority and this is further set out in Regulation 9 of the Regulations.
+The Board may also add to these delegations. - 1.4.
 Expenditure may only be incurred on behalf of Ciarb, in accordance with a budget previously agreed and approved by the Board.